Genez-io/genezio-landing-page/deployment-platform/content/posts/genezio_ferretdb_tutorial.md

 - **PostgreSQL Stability**: FerretDB leverages PostgreSQL’s stability, reliability, and powerful relational database features like ACID compliance, mature tools, and excellent performance.
 - **No Vendor Lock-In**: With FerretDB, you’re not tied to MongoDB-specific infrastructure, giving you greater flexibility.
 PostgreSQL is widely supported across platforms and cloud providers.
 - **Cost Efficiency**: PostgreSQL’s open-source nature makes it cost-effective for long-term projects, and using FerretDB helps you benefit from MongoDB’s API without the associated costs.
-- **Lower Latency in Some Setups**: By hosting both the application and database in the same region through Genezio, you reduce latency, leading to faster query times and improved performance.
+- **Lower Latency in Some Setups**: By hosting both the application and database in the same region through DeployApps, you reduce latency, leading to faster query times and improved performance.

 FerretDB offers the best of both worlds by combining the flexibility of MongoDB drivers with the power of PostgreSQL, making it a powerful option for teams that want the performance and reliability of relational databases without giving up MongoDB’s document model.

 ## Conclusion

-With this setup, you can **run MongoDB** drivers on top of a **PostgreSQL backend** using **FerretDB** and **Genezio Functions**—without any heavy lifting.
-This solution lets you combine the **scalability** of Genezio with the **flexibility** of MongoDB drivers and **the power** of PostgreSQL.
+With this setup, you can **run MongoDB** drivers on top of a **PostgreSQL backend** using **FerretDB** and **DeployApps Functions**—without any heavy lifting.
+This solution lets you combine the **scalability** of DeployApps with the **flexibility** of MongoDB drivers and **the power** of PostgreSQL.

-If you have any questions or need help with the example code, feel free to reach out to us on the [Genezio Discord server](https://discord.gg/uc9H5YKjXv).
+If you have any questions or need help with the example code, feel free to reach out to us on the [DeployApps Discord server](https://discord.gg/uc9H5YKjXv).

 Happy coding!